 Lex snorted.
 "Oh my gods, that's honestly beautiful.
 I realized I was, like, bi or pan or something literally last year.
 Up until then I was super confused about my sexuality?"

-"Meanwhile," Novarlo chirped, securing his place at the top of the dome, "I'm a transboy who thinks girls are super pretty and I don't know if that make me straight or gay.
+"Meanwhile," Novarlo chirped, securing his place at the top of the dome, "I'm a transboy who thinks girls are super pretty and I don't know if that makes me straight or gay.
 The world may never know."

 "You're supersexual," Lex mused.
 "You've collected the seven Chaos Sexualities and have transcended above mortal existence."